I think of myself as a blonde. In my mind, my hair looks like this:

 Breaking this down:

-If you have never dabbled in the realm of hair color, I probably lost you at the first “blonde”.
-By the time we hit “lowlighting”, you had crossed the state line.
+If you have never dabbled in the realm of hair color, I probably lost you at the first “blonde.”
+By the time we hit “lowlighting,” you had crossed the state line.
 However, if you are a highlighter, or are looking for a way to change your “look” but still want to use an organic, Fair Trade soap for shampooing, Dr. Bronner’s has your answer.
-As always, follow up a Dr. Bronner’s Castile or Shikakai hair wash with the Dr. Bronner’s Citrus Conditioning Hair Rinse.
+As always, follow up a Dr. Bronner’s Castile or Sugar Soap hair wash with the Dr. Bronner’s Citrus Organic Hair Rinse.
 It balances out the pH which is always necessary to keep our tresses happy.
-And the Dr. Bronner’s Leave-In Conditioning Hair Crème adds extra moisturizing.
+And the Dr. Bronner’s leave-in Organic Hair Crème adds extra moisturizing.

 And I am happy to be a blonde again.